AWS Single Sign-On

 Centrally manage single sign-on (SSO) access to multiple AWS accounts and business applications.

-With AWS SSO, you can create and manage user identities in AWS SSO’s identity store, or easily connect to your existing identity source including Microsoft Active Directory and Azure Active Directory (Azure AD).
+With AWS SSO, you can create and manage user identities in AWS SSO’s identity store, or easily connect to your existing identity source, including Microsoft Active Directory, Okta Universal Directory, and Azure Active Directory (Azure AD).

 Centrally manage access permissions to AWS accounts

-AWS SSO enables you to centrally manage SSO access and user permissions for all of your AWS accounts managed through AWS Organizations.
+With AWS SSO, you can easily manage access and user permissions to all of your accounts in AWS Organizations centrally.
 No additional setup is required within the individual accounts.
 AWS SSO configures and maintains all the necessary permissions in your accounts automatically.
 You can assign user permissions based on common job functions, customize them to meet your specific security requirements, and assign the permissions to users or groups in the specific accounts where they need access.
 For example, you can give your security team administrative-level access to your AWS accounts running your security tools, but only grant them auditor-level access to your other AWS accounts for monitoring purposes.
+AWS SSO provides APIs and AWS CloudFormation support to automate permissions management in multi-account environments, and retrieve the permissions programmatically for audit and governance purposes.

-Create users in AWS SSO or connect to Microsoft AD DS or Azure AD to your identity system
+Create users in AWS SSO or connect to your existing identities

 AWS SSO gives you the option to create your user identities and groups in AWS SSO.
-And, if you already use Microsoft Active Directory Domain Services or Azure AD as your identity provider (IdP), your users can access AWS with their existing corporate credentials, and your administrators can continue to manage users and groups in your existing identity system.
+And, if you already use Microsoft Active Directory Domain Services, Okta Universal Directory, Azure AD, or another supported identity provider, your users can access AWS with their existing corporate credentials, and your administrators can continue to manage users and groups in your existing identity system.

 Access accounts and applications from one place